wtsi-hpag/Scaff10X/README.md

 	b.
 The block value is very important.
 The default value of 2500 is very conservative and you may increase this value to say 5000 or 10000 to improve the length of scaffolds;
 	c.
 The default numbers of -reads and -link are based on 30X read depth.
-	   These values should be increased if the read deapth is higher
+	   These values should be increased if the read depth is higher
 	d.
 Alignments with mapping score < score are filtered out to reduce linking errors;
 	e.
 By using the option of "-longread 1", the pipeline performs an aggressive mapping score filtering on small PacBio/ONT contigs.
 	f.
-File cover.dat can be produced when you use "-plot " option This file provides coverage information both for barcode and sequence coverage
+An image png file is generated showing distributions of barcode length with "-plot " option It also compares with Human, Hummingbird, fish fAnaTes1 and fish fSimDai1 Human, Hummingbird and fish fAnaTes1 are in good quality, while fSimDai1 is a failed sample.
 	g.
-File cover.dat can be produced when you use "-plot " option It also compares with Human, Hummingbird, fish fAnaTes1 and fish fSimDai1 Human, Hummingbird and fish fAnaTes1 are in good quality, while fSimDai1 is a failed sample.
+File cover.dat can be produced when you use "-plot " option This file provides coverage information both for barcode and sequence coverage

 #### Remember: you only need to run scaff10x once (previously we suggested two iterations)